StevenMaude/blog-content/posts/2016/windows-7-secure-boot.md

 Once the upgrade's complete, I'd then expect I could go back to the BIOS and install the default Secure Boot keys, which should let you set Secure Boot again.

+!!! article-edit ""
+    Having tested this on a PC with this exact problem, the answer is yes, this works fine.
+This Windows 7 was installed in UEFI mode, had Secure Boot enabled until this ASUS problem occurred earlier this year, and was then upgraded to Windows 10 with Secure Boot disabled.
+Enabling Secure Boot after the upgrade was successful.

 [^1]: Previously, I had recommended updates set to automatically install, but unfortunately it's now necessary to make sure you don't [inadvertently install